China–United States relations: COVID-19

 According to a report by Reuters, the US ran a propaganda campaign to spread disinformation about the Sinovac Chinese COVID-19 vaccine, including using fake social media accounts to spread the disinformation that the Sinovac vaccine contained pork-derived ingredients and was therefore haram under Islamic law.
-The campaign was described as "payback" for COVID-19 disinformation by China directed against the U.S. The campaign primarily targeted people in the Philippines and used a social media hashtag for "China is the virus" in Tagalog.
+The campaign was described as "payback" for COVID-19 disinformation by China directed against the US The campaign primarily targeted people in the Philippines and used a social media hashtag for "China is the virus" in Tagalog.
 The campaign ran from the spring of 2020 to mid-2021.

 Clean energy and climate change

 The United States and China are the highest greenhouse gas emitters among developed countries and developing countries, respectively.
 Clean energy and climate cooperation were generally viewed by both China and the US as a relative safe harbor for cooperation, even during many of the most contentious periods in the bilateral relationship.
-A record number of bilateral cooperation agreements, including related to climate issues, were signed during the tenure of U.S. President Barack Obama.
+A record number of bilateral cooperation agreements, including related to climate issues, were signed during the tenure of US President Barack Obama.

-However, cooperation on clean energy and climate change issues were also limited by lack of consistent funding and lack of dialogue at high political levels, and ended almost entirely after U.S. President Donald Trump de-prioritized environmental issues during his term.
-The subsequent Joseph Biden administration ended the U.S.-China Clean Energy Research Center (CERC) established under Obama.
+However, cooperation on clean energy and climate change issues were also limited by lack of consistent funding and lack of dialogue at high political levels, and ended almost entirely after US President Donald Trump de-prioritized environmental issues during his term.
+The subsequent Joseph Biden administration ended the US–China Clean Energy Research Center (CERC) established under Obama.
 CERC had been the most ambitious clean energy cooperation platform between the two countries, and one of the few cooperation mechanisms to have survived the Trump administration.

-In the US and China's Sunnylands Summit on June 8, 2013, President Obama and Chinese Communist Party leader Xi Jinping worked in accordance for the first time, formulating a landmark agreement to reduce both production and consumption of hydrofluorocarbons (HFCs).
+In the US and China's Sunnylands Summit on 8 June 2013, President Obama and President Xi Jinping worked in accordance for the first time, formulating a landmark agreement to reduce both production and consumption of hydrofluorocarbons (HFCs).
 This agreement had the unofficial goal of decreasing roughly 90 gigatons of by 2050 and implementation was to be led by the institutions created under the Montreal Protocol, while progress was tracked using the reported emissions that were mandated under the Kyoto Protocol.
 The Obama administration viewed HFCs as a "serious climate mitigation concern."

-On 18 July 2023, U.S. climate envoy John Kerry emphasized the goal of redefining the China-U.S. relationship through climate cooperation.
+On 18 July 2023, US climate envoy John Kerry emphasized the goal of redefining the China–US relationship through climate cooperation.
 The subsequent day's discussions centered on climate financing, coal consumption, and methane reduction.
 Kerry's visit signifies the renewed focus on high-level climate diplomacy between the two nations.